2019 Beards for Brothers

-Lititz, PA - The Lititz Borough Police Department is once again forgoing our normal uniform standards and putting our razors down for a good cause.
-LBPD Officers will be joing Officers from Akron Borough, Columbia Borough, East Cocalico Township, East Hempfield Township, Elizabethtown Borough, Lancaster City, Lancaster County Park Rangers, Manheim Borough, Manor Township, Millersville University, New Holland Borough, Southern Regional, Strasburg Borough, West Hempfield Township, West Lampeter Township, and Quarryville Borough Police Departments in a No-Shave November campaign, known as Beards for Brothers, to help raise awareness for Cancer.
-This is the fifth year that Chiefs of Police have waived their departments’ facial hair policies and will be allowing officers to grow beards through the month of November.
-This year we are proud to be joined by local Volunteer Firefighters, EMS and Dispatchers from Lancaster County, PA.
+Officers from the LBPD will once again join other Police Officers and first responders from Akron Borough, Annville Township, Columbia Borough, East Cocalico Township, East Hempfield Township, Elizabethtown Borough, Lancaster City, Lancaster County Park Rangers, Manheim Borough, Manheim Township, Manor Township, Millersville University, Mount Joy Borough, New Holland Borough, North West Regional, Strasburg Borough, West Hempfield Township, West Lampeter Township, and Quarryville Borough Police Departments will be participating in a No-Shave November campaign to help raise awareness for Cancer.
+This is the sixth year that Chiefs of Police have waived their departments’ facial hair policies and will be allowing officers to grow beards through the month of November.
+This year we are proud to be joined by officers and first responders from Lebanon County, as well as, local Volunteer Firefighters, EMS and Dispatchers from Lancaster County, PA.

 We will also be donating a percentage of the money raised to A Week Away (AWA).
 AWA is a non-profit organization that “coordinates and funds respite weeks for families who are battling a life-threatening illness, with the goal of providing them the hope they need to continue their fight”.